Bullseye Pistol, recently dubbed "Precision Pistol", traces its beginnings back to the early days of handgun competition.

 Range procedures and rules for competitions, as well as safe gun handling standards, were also adopted and are strictly adhered to at Paul Bunyan.

 A pistol silhouette match is typically 40 rounds and consists of knocking over steel animal cutouts with a handgun at distances of 25, 50,75 and 100 meters for small bore and field pistol and 50, 100, 150 and 200 meters for big bore.
 A row of 5 chickens is shot at left to right, with each one knocked over counting, then repeat to complete your 10 targets.
 The same is done with rows of pigs, turkeys, then rams at the longest distance.
 There are classifications for almost any type of handgun, from iron sighted 22 RF to custom unlimited guns and almost everything in between.
 It is a great way to sharpen your handgun skills and also great practice if you are a handgun hunter.
-Click here to get more information on silhouoette shooting.
+Click here to get more information on silhouette shooting from the International Handgun Metallic Silhouette Association (IHMSA), the governing body for the silhouette matches.

-Early pre-registration and squadding is available at Practicescore for the match.
-New shooters will be allocated to squads on the day of the match so they will be teamed with experienced ASI members.
+New shooters will allocated to squads on the day of match so they will be teamed with experienced ASI members.

 Speed steels competition consists of 5 metal plates, placed in various configurations, shot distances between 7 and 25 yards.
 There are 5 stages, each of which are shot 5 times, with the worst string thrown out, for a total of at least 125 rounds fired total for the match.
 The “plates” must be knocked over, or in the case of 22RF, just hit, for a score.